yt-dlp/yt-dlp/README.md

 * `manifest_app_version`: Numeric app version to call mobile APIs with. (e.g. `221`)

 #### panopto
-* `get_multistreams`: Get the separate video streams (if applicable) in addition to the podcast stream
+* `get_multistreams`: Get the separate video streams (if applicable) in addition to the podcast stream.
+Make sure to set `--concat-playlist never` when using this.

 NOTE: These options may be changed/removed in the future without concern for backward compatibility